zhanglab/GEM-iPfu/README.md

     * EX_Adams_Malt-S0.tsv - Maltose medium with sulfur
 * EX_YM_adhf.tsv
   > minimal maltose medium, can be configured to use different concentrations of yeast extract

+#### Manuscript simulations
+* manuscripts/Vailionis_2023
+  > Jupyter notebooks with code to perform all modeling analysis and generate figures in Vailionis et al. 2023
+* manuscripts/OQuinn_2025
+  > Jupyter notebooks with code to perform all modeling analysis and generate figures in O'Quinn et al. 2025